sjnaveenkumar/FireClip-for-Android/CONTRIBUTING.md

 We know that FireClip is still in beta.
 FireClip is still missing its main features to be implemented.

 * Encryption - Encrypt the clips while storing it to Firebase Database.
-* File transfer - Upload the newly copied file to Firebase storage by replacing the old file.
+* Top user benefits screen.
+See the [material guidelines](https://material.io/guidelines/growth-communications/onboarding.html#onboarding-top-user-benefits)

 ## <a name="aof"></a> Add a feature?
 You can request a new feature by submitting an issue to this [GitHub Repository](https://github.com/lvabarajithan/FireClip-for-Android/).